Drone and R/C Model Aircraft

-A: Yes, although many do not apply in Eastern Iowa.
+A: Yes, although not many apply in Eastern Iowa.
 You cannot fly over or around stadiums seating more than 30,000 people or major sporting venues such as racetracks and major league sports stadiums and arenas.
 TFR's may be issued for air shows, space flights and natural disasters such as wild fires.
-There are permanent flight restrictions near Washington, DC, Disneyland and Disney World.
-In general, drone flights are prohibited around or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities, heavily traveled roadways, military bases, most national parks and some state parks.
+There are permanent flight restrictions in and around Washington, DC, at 133 military facilities, and Disneyland & Disney World.
+In general, drone flights are prohibited around or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities, heavily traveled roadways, all national parks and some state parks.

 A: The FAA has released the "Before You Fly" app for iPhone and Android that use your GPS location to tell you if you are in a restricted fly zone.

 Q: Can I fly over 400 feet above the ground?